Saint Benedict Catholic Voluntary Academy

 Saint Benedict Catholic Voluntary Academy is a Catholic secondary school with academy status in the Darley Abbey district of Derby.
-The school maintains a Catholic ethos, being the only Catholic secondary school in the City of Derby.

-It educates around 1500 students, with more than 100 teachers, as well as a non-teaching support staff such as Learning Support Assistants and House Administrators.
+It has around 1500 students, with more than 100 teachers, as well as a non-teaching support staff such as Learning Support Assistants and House Administrators.

 School history

 The school was built on its current site in, after the land had been acquired by the Sisters of Mercy, and St. Philomena's High School for Senior Girls moved from Broadway, where it had been located since 1947.
 In 1971, St. Philomena's merged with the local St. Mary's Secondary School.
-The two Catholic secondary schools in Derby - Saint Thomas More and Saint Ralph Sherwin - merged in 1986, to make the current site unique as secondary Catholic education within the city of Derby.
-The school was named after St. Benedict, and had a logo with a Latin motto, 'Crux Sancti Patris Benedicti' ('the cross of our holy father Benedict'), until the school logo was changed in 2002, to show a more angelic looking version of St. Benedict.
+The two Catholic secondary schools in Derby - Saint Thomas More and Saint Ralph Sherwin - merged in 1986.
+The school was named after St. Benedict, and had a logo with a Latin motto, 'Crux Sancti Patris Benedicti' ('the cross of our holy father Benedict'), until the school logo was changed in 2002, to show a more angelic version of St. Benedict.

 Buildings

-The school is split into two bases, North Block and South Block, around five minutes' walk apart.
+The school is split into two bases, North Block and South Block as of 2023 North Block was changed to K Block.
+K Block and South Block are around five minutes' walk apart.
 The blocks used to be separate schools.
 Each houses a variety of resources such as the Sports Hall and Theatre.
 The larger collection of buildings is at 'South Block', where a library, music suite, sports hall, languages centre and design and technology block have been added since the early 1990s.

 Enhanced Resource Base (ERB)

-This is a dedicated unit set up for supporting students with a wide range of difficulties such as visual impairment, physical impairment and other learning difficulties.
+This is a unit for supporting students with difficulties such as visual impairment, physical impairment and other learning difficulties.
 There are adapted computer study/teaching rooms, as well as additional rooms for staff and students to use.
-The ERB also has input from external specialists in careers and physio advice on a regular basis.
-The ERB has its own on-site IT Technician to deal with ICT related problems and a Resource Technician to handle enlargements of exam papers and texts.
-The ERB also has a council made up of representatives from all school years, to deal with issues surrounding the ERB and the school.
+The ERB also has input from external specialists in careers and physio advice.
+The ERB has its own on-site IT Technician and Resource Technician.

 North Block

-North Block is home to a variety of subjects like Religious Studies, Food Technology, science, Sociology and Humanities.
-As well as North Block reception which doubles up as the box office for The Robert Ludlam Theatre.
-The school chapel and the chapel garden may also be found in this building.
+North Block houses a variety of subjects like Religious Studies, Food Technology, science, Sociology and Humanities, as well as North Block reception which doubles up as the box office for The Robert Ludlam Theatre.
+The school chapel and the chapel garden are also here Though it is poorly maintained.